 - write a script for a TV mini-series.

-- write a pilot for cable TV like Prime or Netflix.
+- write a pilot for cable TV like Prime Video or Netflix.

 What Books Are in Public Domain?

-Just remember There other ways to find these books.
-Yard sales, estate sales, book swaps, the “older books” section in your neighborhood mom and pop (indie) book store…, and used book stores and other places where used books are sold.
+Just remember there are other ways to find these books—yard sales, estate sales, book swaps, the “older books” section in your neighborhood mom and pop (indie) bookstore,… and used bookstores and other places where used books are sold.
 You can tell what books are in the public domain by their date.